meows/racket/docs/sequence.md

 | 6             | parenthesis

 > Note that by coincidence we start counting from 0 here.
 Sometimes it's easier
-> to count from 0, and sometimes it's easier to count from 1, but
+> to count from 0, and sometimes it's easier to count from 1, although the
-> mathematicians, physicists, and engineers typically count from 0.
+> physical sciences and engineering tend to count from 0.
+I would advise you to
+> choose whichever makes your current problem easier.